Wilderness Medicine Fellowship

 • Fellow selected from emergency medicine board eligible/board certified applicants

 • Cutting edge research opportunities - Learn more about our research >>

 • Educational and clinical experiences to learn the core curriculum and skill sets of wilderness medicine

-• Two months of protected non-clinical time for hands-on clinical care and scholarly activity of the fellow's choosing
+• Protected non-clinical time for hands-on clinical care and scholarly activity of the fellow's choosing

 • Education of lay persons and medical professionals at local, regional, national and international forums

-The core curriculum consists of six areas covered through small group didactics, written curriculum, clinical opportunities, and directed self-learning, with concurrent evaluation of literature to foster an evidence-based approach to wilderness medicine.
+The core curriculum consists of six areas covered through small group didactics, journal clubs, lectures, clinical opportunities, and directed self-learning, with concurrent evaluation of literature to foster an evidence-based approach to wilderness medicine.

-Fellows receive educational and clinical credit towards a diploma from the Academy of Wilderness Medicine.
+Fellows receive educational and clinical credits towards a diploma from the Academy of Wilderness Medicine

 All fellows will become certified as instructors in the Stanford-taught Advanced Wilderness Life Support (AWLS).